vishaltak/gitlab-development-kit/doc/howto/kubernetes_agent.md

 1. Run `gdk reconfigure` to update various configuration files.

 1. You can start GDK with `gdk start`.
-It will print the URL for `agentk` to use:
+It prints the URL for `agentk` to use:

     ```plaintext
     => GitLab will be available at http://127.0.0.1:3000 shortly.